pentatester/telegram-rss/CONTRIBUTING.md

 # How To Contribute

-Every open source project lives from the generous help by contributors that sacrifice their time and moodlepy is no different.
+Every open source project lives from the generous help by contributors that sacrifice their time and telegram-rss is no different.
 To make participation as pleasant as possible, this project adheres to the [Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) by contributor-covenant.

 - [How To Contribute](#how-to-contribute)
   - [Setting things up](#setting-things-up)